The Delian Mode

-The Delian Mode is a Canadian short documentary film, directed by Kara Blake and released in 2009.
-The film is a profile of Delia Derbyshire, a British composer best known for arranging the theme music to Doctor Who.
-It takes its name from the title of a piece of incidental music Derbyshire wrote in the 1960s.
+The Delian Mode is a 2009 Canadian short documentary film directed, written and produced by Kara Blake, and made in association with the National Film Board of Canada.

+The film is a profile of the British composer Delia Derbyshire (1937–2001), best known for arranging the theme music to the BBC series Doctor Who.
+The film takes its name from the title of a piece of incidental music Derbyshire wrote in the 1960s.

+Accolades

 The film premiered at the Hot Docs Canadian International Documentary Festival, where it won the award for Best Short Documentary.
-The film won the Genie Award for Best Short Documentary Film at the 30th Genie Awards.
+In 2010 it won the Best Short Documentary Film award at the 30th Genie Awards.